-Heather Charsley teaches music, dance, drama and visual arts to elementary students at C. R. Judd Public School in Capreol, and serves as the director of music at St. Alban the Martyr Church.
+Heather Charsley (Senior Choir) – Heather teaches vocal and instrumental music to elementary students at C. R. Judd Public School in Capreol, and serves as the director of music at St. Alban the Martyr Church.
 She was inspired to pursue her passion for singing while attending Sudbury Secondary School as a vocal major, where she performed in several choirs and variety shows.
 After graduating from the University of Western Ontario with a Bachelor of Musical Arts and a Bachelor of Education, Heather went on to teach vocal music with the Toronto District School Board.
 While in Toronto, she studied vocal conducting techniques with conductor Doreen Rao.
-Since returning to Greater Sudbury in 2000, she has been a chorister and soloist with the Capreol Community Choir and currently sings with the Bel Canto Chorus.
+Since returning to Greater Sudbury in 2000, she has been a chorister and soloist with the Capreol Community Choir and the Bel Canto Chorus.

-FOUNDING DIRECTOR DAVID BULEY
+FOUNDING DIRECTOR – Dr. DAVID BULEY

 David Buley (B.A.; B.Ed.; ARCCO (Chm); M.Mus.; M.Phil.; Ph.D.) served as the Assistant Professor of Music Education in the Concurrent School of Education at Laurentian University from 2006 to 2017, and established the Young Sudbury Singers in 2007.
 While in Sudbury, Dr. Buley also served as the artistic director of the Ariadne Women’s Chorus and the award-winning mixed-voice ensemble Octatonic Decadence.
 A practitioner of Jaques-Dalcroze Eurhythmics, he is a graduate of Westminster Choir College in Princeton, N.J., having studied with Joseph Flummerfelt.

 David and his partner Jan moved to St. John’s, Newfoundland in May 2017 to assume new positions in the Faculty of Education at Memorial University.